Searching for a reliable Traditional Chinese Medicine (TCM) clinic in Singapore?

 The main forms of TCM treatment include:

 For chronic conditions, the treatment regime will usually take longer compared to acute conditions.

 For example, the treatment regime for chronic conditions such as pain management issues will take longer as compared to an acute common cold treatment.

-What should you expect from a TCM physician examination?
+What should you expect from a TCM clinic physician's examination?

-To begin, the patient will first register and get his/her triage taken.
+To begin, the patient will first register and get his or her triage taken.
 Triage refers to the process of determining the priority of patients' treatments based on the severity of their condition.

 The physician will check the patient's readings.
 If the reading is way out of the normal range, such as temperature above 40 degree Celsius, we'll then advise the patient to seek western treatment first.
 The condition might require emergency attention, especially for young children.

-Afterwhich, we will ask the patient for his/her main discomfort and the relevant information related to the issue.
+After which, we will ask the patient for his or her main discomfort and the relevant information related to the issue.
 These include:

 - Past medical history